OpenEvalProject/evals/manuscripts/elife-90679/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02ymw8z06 Department of Medical Pharmacology & Physiology, University of Missouri Columbia United States
+1. Department of Medical Pharmacology & Physiology, University of Missouri Columbia United States ([ROR:02ymw8z06](https://ror.org/02ymw8z06))
-2. https://ror.org/02ymw8z06 Bioinformatics and Analytics Core, Division of Research, Innovation and Impact, University of Missouri Columbia United States
+2. Bioinformatics and Analytics Core, Division of Research, Innovation and Impact, University of Missouri Columbia United States ([ROR:02ymw8z06](https://ror.org/02ymw8z06))
-3. https://ror.org/04vmvtb21 Department of Pharmacology, Tulane University New Orleans United States
+3. Department of Pharmacology, Tulane University New Orleans United States ([ROR:04vmvtb21](https://ror.org/04vmvtb21))
-4. https://ror.org/01800zd49 Smooth Muscle Research Centre, Dundalk Institute of Technology Dundalk Ireland
+4. Smooth Muscle Research Centre, Dundalk Institute of Technology Dundalk Ireland ([ROR:01800zd49](https://ror.org/01800zd49))

 † Corresponding author

 ## Abstract

 Collecting lymphatic vessels (cLVs) exhibit spontaneous contractions with a pressure-dependent frequency, but the identity of the lymphatic pacemaker cell is still debated.
 Here, we combined immunofluorescence and scRNAseq analyses with electrophysiological methods to examine the cellular constituents of the mouse cLV wall and assess whether any cell type exhibited morphological and functional processes characteristic of pacemaker cells.
-We employed inducible Cre mouse models to target-specific cell populations including CkitCreER T2 to target interstitial cells of Cajal-like cells, PdgfrβCreER T2 to target pericyte-like cells; PdgfrαCreER TM to target CD34 + adventitial cells; and Myh11CreER T2 to target lymphatic muscle cells (LMCs) directly.
-These inducible Cre lines were crossed to the fluorescent reporter Rosa26 , the genetically encoded Ca mTmG 2+ sensor GCaMP6f, and the light-activated cation channel rhodopsin2 (ChR2).
-Only LMCs consistently, but heterogeneously, displayed spontaneous Ca 2+ events during the diastolic period of the contraction cycle, and whose frequency was modulated in a pressure-dependent manner.
+We employed inducible Cre mouse models to target-specific cell populations including CkitCreERT2 to target interstitial cells of Cajal-like cells, PdgfrβCreERT2 to target pericyte-like cells; PdgfrαCreERTM to target CD34+ adventitial cells; and Myh11CreERT2 to target lymphatic muscle cells (LMCs) directly.
+These inducible Cre lines were crossed to the fluorescent reporter Rosa26mTmG, the genetically encoded Ca2+ sensor GCaMP6f, and the light-activated cation channel rhodopsin2 (ChR2).
+Only LMCs consistently, but heterogeneously, displayed spontaneous Ca2+ events during the diastolic period of the contraction cycle, and whose frequency was modulated in a pressure-dependent manner.
 Further, optogenetic depolarization with ChR2 induced propagated contractions only in LMCs.
 Membrane potential recordings in LMCs demonstrated that the rate of diastolic depolarization significantly correlated with contraction frequency.
 These findings support the conclusion that LMCs, or a subset of LMCs, are responsible for mouse cLV pacemaking.

 ## Introduction